twilco/cratify/README.md

 # Cratify
 [![Build Status](https://travis-ci.org/twilco/cratify.svg?branch=master)](https://travis-ci.org/twilco/cratify)

 Want to know when another crate depends on yours?
 We can notify (_cratify!_) you when this happens.
+Here is a taste of some of Cratify's planned functionality:

+* Periodic summary or immediate notification when crate(s) of your choice gain a new dependent crate.
+Are you a crate maintainer who wants to know how many crates depend on each version of your crate?
+We can do that!
+* Periodic summary or immediate notification when crate(s) of your choice get a version bump.
+* Interesting trivia about your crate subscriptions.
+How many commits went into that last crate release?
+How many total downloads do your crates have across all versions?
+What is the average time between release for your crates?

+Cratify is currently incomplete.
+After launch, this README will be updated with a link to the site.
+Until then, you can see Cratify by running it locally - check out the [developer guide](docs/developer-guide.md) to get started.

 ## How does it work?